infracost/terraform-provider-infracost/docs/data-sources/aws_apigatewayv2_api.md

 * `monthly_requests` - (Optional) The estimated monthly requests to the HTTP API Gateway.
 * `average_request_size` - (Optional) The estimated average request size in (KB) sent to the HTTP API Gateway.
 Requests are metered in 512KB increments, maximum size is 10MB.
 * `monthly_messages` - (Optional) The number of messages sent to the Websocket API Gateway.
-* `average_message_size` - (Optional) The average size of the messages sent to the Websocket API Gateway.
-Max message size is 128kb.
+* `average_message_size` - (Optional) The average size of the messages (KB) sent to the Websocket API Gateway.
+Messages are metered in 32 KB increments, maximum size is 128KB.

 ### Usage values